 Elbow and arm stretching exercises are usually most important when rehabilitating an elbow or wrist injury, and include wrist flexors, wrist extensors, tennis elbow stretch, and triceps muscle.
-In particular, martial artists often do wrist and arm stretches as part of their warm-up.
+In particular, martial artists often do arm and wrist stretches as part of their warm-up.

 Wrist flexor stretch